chimericdream/worldofpannotia.com/src/_prestige_classes/blackguard.md

       - name: "Aura of Evil"
         type: "Ex"
         desc: |
-          The power of a blackguard's aura of evil (see the _detect evil_ spell) is equal to his class level plus his cleric level, if any.
+          The power of a blackguard's aura of evil (see the {% spell_link detect-evil %} spell) is equal to his class level plus his cleric level, if any.
       - name: "Detect Good"
         type: "Sp"
         desc: |
-          At will, a blackguard can use detect good as a spell-like ability, duplicating the effect of the _detect good_ spell.
+          At will, a blackguard can use detect good as a spell-like ability, duplicating the effect of the {% spell_link detect-good %} spell.
       - name: "Poison Use"
         type: ""
         desc: |